icmaa/vue-storefront/src/modules/icmaa-catalog/README.md

 * We uncommented the original lines in `core/modules/catalog/index.ts` to prevent original preloading and replace it by our, following routing.
 See comments in the `./index.ts` for more infos
 * We added a custom mutator-event called `afterSelectedVariant` in `core/modules/catalog/helpers/variant/getSelectedVariant.ts` to mutate the `selectedVariant` object.
 We do this to fix a bug which occurs if you switch between differen configurable options in PDP.
-* We commented out the stock-filter based on `listOutOfStockProducts` config value in `buildQuery` method of `core/modules/catalog/helpers/associatedProducts/buildQuery.ts` – otherwise a sold-out associated product wouldn't be visible in the selection sidebar and might cause an `property of undefined` error

 ## Todo